yugabyte/yugabyte-db/docs/content/preview/explore/ysql-language-features/indexes-constraints/_index.md

 ## Covering index

-Covering indexes are a type of index that includes all the columns needed to satisfy a query, allowing the database to retrieve the required data directly from the index without accessing the table itself.
+Covering indexes include all the columns needed to satisfy a query, allowing the database to retrieve the required data directly from the index without accessing the table itself.
 This can significantly improve query performance by reducing the trip to the table.

 {{<lead link="covering-index-ysql/">}}
 To understand how to use covering indexes to speed up queries, see [Covering indexes](covering-index-ysql/)